馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

+The employer files a free Labor Condition Application (LCA), which the DOL certifies within seven business days.
 The employee handles the visa application at a U.S. consulate in Australia.
-Total employer cost for the consular route: $0 in government fees.
+Total employer cost for the consular route: zero in government fees.

 Key takeaways

-• No USCIS petition (Form I-129) is needed for consular processing, unlike the H-1B.
+• No USCIS petition (Form I-129) is needed for consular processing, unlike the H-1B

-• The E-3 worker's spouse receives automatic work authorization on E-3S status with no separate permit or employer sponsorship required.
+• The E-3 worker's spouse receives automatic work authorization on E-3S status with no separate permit or employer sponsorship required

 What is the E-3 visa?

-The program has an annual cap of 10,500 visas, but that cap has never been reached since the program was created in 2005.
+The program has an annual cap of 10,500 visas, but that cap has never been reached.
 In a typical year, fewer than half the available slots are used.
-For employers, this means there's no lottery, no waitlist, and no uncertainty about whether your candidate will be selected.
-Renewals and extensions don't count against this annual cap, so an existing E-3 employee's continuation never reduces available slots for new hires.
+For employers, this means there's no lottery, no waitlist, and no uncertainty about whether your candidate will receive selection.

-Unlike the H-1B, which requires the employer to file a formal petition (Form I-129) with USCIS before the worker can apply for a visa, the E-3 consular route skips that step entirely.
+Unlike the H-1B visa, which requires the employer to file a formal petition (Form I-129) with USCIS before the worker can apply for a visa, the E-3 consular route skips that step entirely.
 The employer files a free LCA, hands it to the employee, and the employee applies directly at a U.S. consulate in Australia.

-How to sponsor an E3 visa employee
+How to sponsor an E-3 visa employee

 Step 1: Confirm the role qualifies

-Common qualifying roles include software engineers, financial analysts, data scientists, management consultants, accountants, architects, engineers, and healthcare professionals.
 The role doesn't need to be in STEM, but the degree requirement must be genuine and industry-standard.

 Step 2: Determine the prevailing wage

-Step 3: File the Labor Condition Application
+Step 3: File the labor condition application

 On the LCA, you attest that: